![]() |

 This is identified by the CIP as Project B22139 and is officially (==>Click Here<==) described as:

 According to CIP, design for this project was completed in Q3 2024 and construction began in Q4 2025 with an estimated time to completion of 9 months in Q3 2026.
 This project, which involves closure of the entire library building for the duration of the project, was originally scheduled to start in August 2025.
 The starting date slipped incrementally a month at a time until it is was roughly estimated—unofficially—to start in February 2026, 5-6 months later than the original proposed starting date.
-Recently senior library management informed us that the library "may close (and work started on the roof replacement) by the end of March 2026" then no later than the end of May or early June; although neither of those dates are supported by the City's official Capital Improvements Program (CIP) office.
+In reality, the Scripps Miramar Ranch Library Center was formally closed on May 9, 2026 and work on the project was expected to begin on May 12, 2026; although neither of those dates are supported by the City's official Capital Improvements Program (CIP) office documentation.
 This incremental month-by-month delay of the project's starting date and closure date of the library negatively affected library operations and the scheduling of programs and events planned for public library patrons.
 The reasons for the incremental delays are not recorded in any of the publicly-available CIP status reports and remains unknown as of this writing.
-Lastly, despite library senior management estimating a building closure duration of 6 to 8 months, the CIP report indicates a 10-month closure, with an estimated reopening date in Q3 2026.
+Despite library senior management estimating a building closure duration of 6 to 8 months, the CIP report indicates a 10-month closure, with an estimated reopening date in Q3 2026.
+In May 2026, San Diego Public Library management has stated that their expected completion of the Scripps Ranch Library roof/HVAC replacement project and the reopening of the library to the public will be on "an unknown re-open date in 2027."
 Conclusion The Friends of the Scripps Ranch LIbrary and our dedicated library staff understand how important the library is in the lives of community members.
 We all look forward to the completion of the four described projects and the return of the Scripps Miramar Ranch Library Center to service for the public. |

 | © 2007-2026 by Scripps Ranch Friends of the Library.
 All rights reserved. | http://www.srfol.org/renovation.htm |